ronanwow1001/ClashBot/README.md

 ## Altis Discord Bot

-Work-In-Progress discord bot for the PA discord.
+Discord bot for the PA discord.

 #### Config